emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 php web/core/scripts/drupal generate-theme my_theme --starterkit whisk --path themes/custom
 ```

-Both paths are designed around the same architecture: **generate from Whisk, run on Emulsify, and build with EC4.x.**
+Both paths are designed around the same architecture: **generate from Whisk, run on Emulsify, and build with EC4.x.** Simple enough. :)

 ## A more practical upgrade path